2018 Alabama Crimson Tide football team: Schedule

 Alabama announced its 2018 football schedule on September 19, 2017.
-The 2018 Crimson Tide schedule consists of 7 home and 4 away games for the regular season.
-Alabama will host four SEC conference opponents Texas A&M, Missouri, Mississippi State (rivalry) and arch-rival Auburn for the 125th annual Iron Bowl to close out the regular season and will travel for four SEC opponents to Ole Miss (rivalry), Arkansas, Tennessee (Third Saturday of October) and close out on the road at LSU (rivalry).
-Alabama is not scheduled to play SEC East opponents Florida, Georgia, Kentucky, South Carolina and Vanderbilt in the 2018 regular season.
-The Crimson Tide's bye week comes during week 9 on October 27.
+The 2018 Crimson Tide schedule consisted of 7 home and 4 away games for the regular season.
+Alabama hosted four SEC conference opponents Texas A&M, Missouri, Mississippi State (rivalry) and arch-rival Auburn for the 125th annual Iron Bowl to close out the regular season and traveled for four SEC opponents to Ole Miss (rivalry), Arkansas, Tennessee (Third Saturday of October) and closed out on the road at LSU (rivalry).
+Alabama did not play SEC East opponents Florida, Georgia, Kentucky, South Carolina and Vanderbilt in the 2018 regular season.
+The Crimson Tide's bye week came during week 9 on October 27.

-Alabama's out of conference opponents represent the ACC, Southern and Sun Belt.
-The Crimson Tide will host three non–conference games which are against Arkansas State and Louisiana of the Sun Belt and The Citadel of the SoCon and travel to Orlando, FL for Camping World Kickoff host Louisville from the ACC.
+Alabama's out of conference opponents represented the ACC, Southern and Sun Belt.
+The Crimson Tide hosted three non–conference games which were against Arkansas State and Louisiana of the Sun Belt and The Citadel of the SoCon and traveled to Orlando, FL for Camping World Kickoff host Louisville from the ACC.